 Excellent communication between a leader and their team is crucial.
 Teamwork and cooperation are dependent on keeping everyone in the loop and working from the same playbook.

-A modern intranet is the ultimate communication tool, opening a variety of channels for open and frequent communication.
+A modern intranet is the ultimate communication tool, opening a variety of channels for open and frequent communication, made easy with an intuitive intranet CMS.
 Delivering inspirational or business-critical messages in 1:1 meetings is time-consuming, but reaching hundreds or thousands via your intranet’s social platform, content feed, or broadcast centre is impactful and efficient.
 Leveraging enterprise social features, people directories, collaboration tools, and channels for knowledge and resource sharing build cohesion and keep the focus on the collective success of your organization.

 #2.
 Keeping staff updated without micromanaging

 Micromanagement is one of the fastest ways to destroy relationships among your team.
 A staggering 85% of respondents in a Trinity Solutions survey claimed that team morale was severely impacted by being micromanaged.
 This leadership sin is widespread, but understandable – wanting to make sure that everything is correct isn’t necessarily a bad thing.

 This is where a digital workplace makes life easier for leaders and teams alike.
 Updates distributed via targeted communication channels, and a remotely accessible, mobile-first platform eliminate the need for constant check-ins and micromanagement.
 By keeping everyone connected, digital workplaces facilitate remote working and allow leaders to trust and empower their people with autonomy.

 #3.
 Building a culture of trust and accountability

 58% of employees trust strangers more than their own boss.